paweljasinski/lazy-passwords/README.md

 avrdude done.
 Thank you.
 ```

 And the last step to recover the original Arduino functionaliy.
-Start Arduino IDE
+Start Arduino IDE and:
 ```
 Select Tools => Programmer: Arduino as ISP
 Select Tools => Burn Bootloader